AswadMirza/UkenGamesUnityChallenge/README.md

 	wait for installation to finish
 }

+Click on 'UkenUnityChallenge' in Unity Hub to launch it.
+Wait for it to open
+Click on the 'Project' tab on the bottom to show the file explorer for the project Click on the 'Scenes' folder and double click on the scene that says 'Start' Once you are on the 'Start' scene hit the play button on the top to play the game in the unity editor.
+Ensure the aspect ration is set to 'Standalone' to have full vision of the game (can find this next to the display tab) When you play the game you will notice 5 hearts during the game, and 4 active missions.

 ### Test Cases Challenge
 The pdf containing test cases for the gameplay loop of TrashDash can be found directly under the main project folder